There's a lithium mining boom, but it's not a jobs bonanza

 Silver Peak is a brine mine, harvesting the power of the sun to concentrate lithium inside salty water.
 It only employed about 70 people to begin with, running pumps and maintaining equipment.

-But he also notes that the total number of mines opening simply won't be huge.
+The total number of mines opening simply won't be huge, he adds.

 "If there's five or six of these in the next ten years I think we're doing pretty good," Evans says.